Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Introduction

-Section \ref{sec:3} introduces the LMM estimator in the spectral domain.
-Theorem \ref{cltorlle} provides a multivariate central limit theorem (CLT) for an oracle LMM estimator, using the unknown optimal weights and an information-type matrix for normalisation, which allows for asymptotically diverging sample sizes in the coordinates.
-Specifying to sample sizes of the same order $n$, Corollary \eqref{corclt} yields a CLT with rate $n^{1/4}$ and a covariance structure between matrix entries, which is explicitly given by concise matrix algebra.
-Then pre-estimated weight matrices generate a fully adaptive version of the LMM-estimator, which by Theorem \ref{cltadlle} shares the same asymptotic properties as the oracle estimator.
+Section~\ref{sec:3} introduces the LMM estimator in the spectral domain.
+Theorem~\ref{cltorlle} provides a multivariate central limit theorem (CLT) for an oracle LMM estimator, using the unknown optimal weights and an information-type matrix for normalisation, which allows for asymptotically diverging sample sizes in the coordinates.
+Specifying to sample sizes of the same order $n$, Corollary~\ref {corclt} yields a CLT with rate $n^{1/4}$ and a covariance structure between matrix entries, which is explicitly given by concise matrix algebra.
+Then pre-estimated weight matrices generate a fully adaptive version of the LMM-estimator, which by Theorem~\ref{cltadlle} shares the same asymptotic properties as the oracle estimator.
 This allows intrinsically feasible confidence sets without pre-estimating asymptotic quantities.

-In Section \ref{sec:4} we show that the asymptotic covariance matrix of the LMM estimator attains a lower bound in the Cram\'er-Rao sense.
-This lower bound is achieved by a combination of space-time transformations and advanced calculus for covariance operators.
+In Section~\ref{sec:4}, we show that the asymptotic covariance matrix of the LMM estimator attains a lower bound in the Cram\'er--Rao sense.
+This lower bound is achieved by a combination of space--time transformations and advanced calculus for covariance operators.
+Detailed proofs are given in the supplementary file \cite{supplement}.

-Finally, the discretisation and implementation of the estimator for model \eqref{E0} is briefly described in Section \ref{sec:5} and presented together with some numerical results.
-We apply the method for a complex and realistic simulation scenario, obtained by a superposition of time-varying seasonality functions, calibrated to real data, and a semi-martingale process with stochastic volatilities.
-We conclude that the finite sample behaviour of the LMM estimators is well predicted by the asymptotic theory (even in cases where it does not apply formally).
+Finally, the discretisation and implementation of the estimator for model \eqref{E0} is briefly described in Section~\ref{sec:5} and presented together with some numerical results.
+We apply the method for a complex and realistic simulation scenario, obtained by a superposition of time-varying seasonality functions, calibrated to real data, and a semi-martingale process with stochastic volatilities exhibiting leverage effects.
+The observation times are asynchronous and random.
+We conclude that the finite sample behaviour of the LMM estimators is well predicted by the asymptotic theory (even in cases where a formal proof lacks).
 Some comparison with competing procedures is provided.